ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 27:50 [[start:1670410][end:1677062]] So I'll just show you another picture of this experiment that's in a standard space-time diagram here. [[See slide "How Bell/EPR works"]]
 [[start:1677116][end:1679830]] Time is vertical, space is horizontal.
 [[start:1681930][end:1684970]] The two observers are labeled Alice and Bob.
-[[start:1686190][end:1691622]] They share a quantum channel that goes from Alice to the source to Bob.
+[[start:1686190][end:1691622]] They share a quantum channel that goes, from Alice, to the source, to Bob.
 [[start:1691686][end:1693340]] That's the entangled state.
 [[start:1694190][end:1696082]] They do some processing.